DirkKoppers/CanvasQuizFocus/README.md

 # CanvasQuizFocusMode
 Remind students to stay focused when taking a Canvas quiz

-“Focus Mode” Proof of concept.
+“Focus Mode” Proof of concept, use at your own risk.

  - Uses Javascript “mouseleave” event to detect a user leaving the page.
  - Only enabled for enrolled students and “View as Student” mode.